18F/join.tts.gsa.gov/positions/Communities-Collaboration-Branch-Chief.md

 # objectives.
 This example indents sub-bullets with two spaces:
 #🔻🔻🔻🔻🔻
 key objectives:
+  - Lead Product Delivery
+    - Set the vision, strategy, and goals for the Communities and Collaboration Branch.
+    - Ensure projects align with TTS priorities and serve the public effectively.
+    - Manage multiple complex products and IT projects, anticipating risks and opportunities.
+    - Collaborate across TTS and ensure resources are used effectively.
+  - Build and Lead Teams
+    - Supervise and mentor team members, guiding them on technical and administrative matters.
+    - Build teams, assign work, and ensure alignment with branch goals.
+    - Foster professional growth and incorporate equity and inclusion in team development.
+  - Enhance Product Delivery Expertise
+    - Develop and maintain product strategies that align with agency objectives.
+    - Collaborate with cross-functional teams to prioritize product requirements.
+    - Lead the development process, ensuring timely delivery of features and compliance with standards like the 21st Century IDEA, the M-23-22 "Delivering a Digital-First Public Experience" and other relevant policies.
+    - Share best practices and lessons learned to contribute to TTS’s culture of product management.

 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and